ganderzz/dylanpaulus.com/_posts/2018-4-10-reusable-components-factory-component.1.md

 tag: ["Javascript", "Frontend", "React"]
 ---

-# Reusable Components: Factory Components

 Beware the **mega** component.
 Mega components contain around 50 props--when the stars align, only certain values produce specialized output.
 For example, let's assume we have a `<IdentityInput />` component which provides user login using only a fingerprint.
 Nifty, eh?
 Our component has a few properties: `<IdentityInput onSuccess={login} onFail={showError} fingerprint={value} humanOnly />` allowing for only human fingerprints, and provides a few callbacks for onSuccess and onFail.

 A few months go by and our company, Component Co., finds out there are a lot of humans out there trying to login, but are missing fingerprints!
 Great, we'll update our component to allow for eyeball scans.

 ```javascript
 <IdentityInput
   onSuccess={login}